hanfran90/recipes/README.md

-# recipes
+### Recipes

+This project is part of the [Odin Project] (https://www.theodinproject.com/) curriculum.

-Refresh HTML and CSS
+I am using this to refresh HTML and CSS skills.

+Currently ongoing.